Big Russian hack used a technique experts had warned about for years. Why wasn’t the U.S. government ready?

 Some are calling for stronger walls to keep out would-be intruders or better burglar alarms to alert network administrators that a hack had begun.
 Others, arguing that there’s no practical way to keep the most sophisticated hackers from breaking into important networks, say the smarter investment would be in building better tools for hunting and ejecting intruders once they inevitably get past security perimeters.

-Meanwhile, there remain unanswered questions about why this surge of corrective action didn’t happen earlier for a type of hack that had been discussed for years within cybersecurity circles and whether, even now, the potential solutions are being deployed widely enough to prevent future catastrophes.
+Meanwhile, questions remain about why this surge of corrective action didn’t happen earlier for a type of hack that had been discussed for years within cybersecurity circles and whether, even now, the potential solutions are being deployed widely enough to prevent future catastrophes.

-Two months after the hack was discovered in December, cybersecurity researchers say spies likely still remain active in some of the hundreds of breached networks.
+Two months after the hack was discovered in December, cybersecurity researchers say spies are probably still active in some of the hundreds of breached networks.
 Victims included the departments of State, Treasury, Homeland Security, Energy and Commerce, and the National Institutes of Health and the National Nuclear Security Administration.
 Also penetrated were private companies in the consulting, technology, telecom, and oil and gas companies in North America, Europe, Asia and the Middle East, as well as FireEye itself, which first reported the attack on Dec.
 8.

 The Russians used a variety of sophisticated tricks to penetrate the networks in last year’s attack.
-But once inside they often manipulated a piece of Microsoft software, Active Directory Federation Services, that vouches for the identities of authorized users by issuing digital identity documents called “SAML tokens.”
+But once inside, they often manipulated a piece of Microsoft software, Active Directory Federation Services, that vouches for the identities of authorized users by issuing digital identity documents called “SAML tokens.”
 An Israeli researcher had first described this technique, dubbed a “Golden SAML Attack,” in 2017, but it had not been seen in a major network intrusion until now, experts say.

 Such systems for authenticating users are essential to securing the cloud services used widely by government agencies, corporations, hospitals, universities and most other places where people collaborate across long distances.
 And the ability to forge SAML tokens lets hackers roam widely among these cloud-based services, while also minimizing the chances of getting quickly caught.